FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Budget Meeting of Limerick City & County Council - 12th January 2015.md

 this production brought for those three days in September will live long in the

-memory and the gathering of over 230,000 people helped to showcase the finest that--- **8**
+memory and the gathering of over 230,000 people helped to showcase the finest that
+---
+**8**

 this City and County has to offer.
 The legacy part of the programme will continue and